vizucode/gokit/README.md

 GOKIT project aims to support fast-driven application development using the creational pattern with the factory method.
 GOKIT provides a structured way to build and manage services, making it easy to integrate with other services, and it is implemented with a standardized OpenTelemetry observer.

+## User Guide

+Please check our example on folder example to start using GOKIT

 ## Feature Builded
 [v] **Adapter** Already supported databases (sql/db, gorm, redis)